 Learn a new and inviting means through which to promote DEI through the universally-accepted human right of dignity.
 This session provides practical guidance for organizations and groups at every level on how to cultivate a culture of dignity that prevents discrimination and promotes well-being.

-This keynote inspires audiences about the future for human unity rooted in the principle of harmony, combining the historical lens of Socrates with present-day data about human cooperation.
+This keynote inspires audiences about the future for human unity rooted in the principle of harmony, combining the historical lens of Socrates with present-day data about how to enhance human cooperation between different groups.

 This keynote equips leaders (and those seeking to become leaders) with a framework for contextualizing central leadership competencies - such as executive decision making, effective communication, conflict resolution and ethics – through an inclusion lens that accounts for their identity and that of those they seek to lead.